imsi32/yatline-githead.yazi/README.md

 Manual clone of [githead.yazi](https://github.com/llanosrocas/githead.yazi) for supporting [yatline.yazi](https://github.com/imsi32/yatline.yazi)

 > [!IMPORTANT]
-> This repository will not add new features other than coming from orginal repository.
+> This repository will not add new features other than coming from original repository.
-> The latest commit in there is bf150f3ee982e565940c63dc98603d275120ca96.
+> The latest commit in there is 23750247d59da485e4b5257ad5e83837bb86a685.
+> Which can be found in [here](https://github.com/llanosrocas/githead.yazi/blob/23750247d59da485e4b5257ad5e83837bb86a685/main.lua)

 All supported features are listed [here](#features)